 Just when I think I can’t find another way to enjoy clams…these Butter Garlic Steamed Clams happened last night!
 If you enjoy clams as much as I do, check out some of my other recipes by clicking here!
 Don’t forget the crusty bread to soak up this amazing sauce!
+You could also do these on the grill.
+Just make up a few packets in aluminum foil and grill until the clams have opened.

 Local to Charlotte?
 Head on over The Carolina Meat & Fish Co. to grab your clams!